-A quick note on the bus – we found it easy to transport the pram using the bus storage option.
+A quick note on the bus – as mentioned we found it easy to transport the pram using the bus storage option.
 Although unless you are planning a walk (there’s lots of lovely options) then a carrier is definitely sufficient to explore Waiheke.

 If you have more time….